jbiclustge/JBiclustGE-GUI/README.md

   - Follow the instructions to install [Maven](https://maven.apache.org/install.html)
   - Windows users have to define JAVA_HOME to JDK, follow this [instructions](http://roufid.com/no-compiler-is-provided-in-this-environment/)

-3. Enter into the folder of JBiclustGE-GUI.git (downloaded in the previous step)
+3. Enter into the folder of JBiclustGE-GUI (downloaded in the previous step)
    - The compilation process produces verbose output, presenting all the operations that are being performed in compilation.
 Thus, you can perform the compilation in two ways:
       - Quiet Mode, presenting only the errors: mvn clean package -q